Toyota’s Concept-i Walk offers rolling personal mobility

 Yui on the Concept-i Walk has a projector built-in for visual communication, allowing it to project contextual information on shop windows for instance, and speakers for voice communication.

-Its total cruising range on a single charge is around 6 to 12 miles. and Toyota is aiming to have it weigh around 44 lbs, which is relatively portable for a personal vehicle like this.
-It’ll have a maximum speed of around 4 miles per hour, since it’s designed to work with the existing flow of pedestrian traffic.
+Its total cruising range on a single charge is around 6 to 12 miles, and Toyota is aiming to have it weigh around 44 pounds, which is relatively portable for a personal vehicle like this.
+It’ll have a maximum speed of around 4 miles per hour, as it’s designed to work with the existing flow of pedestrian traffic.

-This concept reflects a growing interesting at Toyota to work on solutions across personal mobility, and to unlock freedom of movement for groups including seniors that traditionally have had problems with this.
-It’s still just a concept, but Toyota seems committed to exploring mobility at all levels, and also to designing an assistant experience that follows the user across each part of that journey as well.
+This concept reflects a growing interest at Toyota to work on solutions across personal mobility, and to unlock freedom of movement for groups including seniors that traditionally have had problems with this.
+It’s still just a concept, but Toyota seems committed to exploring mobility at all levels, and also to designing an assistant experience that follows the user across each part of that journey.

 Disclaimer: Toyota provided accommodations and travel for this trip to the Tokyo Motor Show.